 Just a note– when it comes to the fruit, the more, the merrier!
 If you have extra avocado or fresh berries, throw those into the blender, too.
 It only makes the pudding creamier and more flavorful.
 It’s also worth noting that frozen berries don’t work well in this recipe.
 They throw off both the taste and consistency.

 Next, blend until smooth– about fifteen seconds.
 You may also need to stir the mixture a bit after blending.
 Sometimes the date syrup pools around the edges of the jar.

 Once everything’s all mixed together, pour it all into a mixing bowl and fold in the chia seeds, about a tablespoon at a time.
 Once the chia seeds are mixed in, cover the bowl and refrigerate for at least eight hours, preferably overnight.

 After the chia seeds have swelled, stir the pudding to break up any clumps of chia seeds and make sure everything’s blended evenly.
-Serve this chocolate chia pudding chilled– and enjoy!
+Scoop the chocolate chia pudding into serving bowls and top with dairy-free whipped cream, cocoa powder, and/or more fresh fruit.
+Always serve this chocolate chia pudding chilled– and enjoy!

 How to Serve Chocolate Chia Pudding